niyatig79/Real-Time-Sign-Language-Detection/README.md

 ## 📄 License

-This project is open-source under the MIT License.
+This project is open-source under the Apache 2.0 License.

----

-## 🙌 Contributions

-Feel free to fork the repo, improve the model, add more gestures, or build a GUI!
-PRs are welcome.